RikiBorders/Instagram_Comment_Bot/README.md

 # IG_CommentBot

+-----IMPORTANT NOTE:

+Though I released the source code for my comment bot, I do not permit the redistribution or sale of my software.
+I do permit the modificiation of this software for personal or educational use.

 -----DESCRIPTION:

 Instagram Comment bot formerly sold as the 'RKAB Comment bot'.
 This bot is a web-scraping based comment bot that utilizes parallel programming with several key modes that allow users to automate commenting on the social media platform.